dpwinter/observer/README.md

 ## Starting a measurement

 Before starting a measurement, a user has to select the desired sensors from a list which is dynamically updated once new sensors are connected.
 Afterwards, he/she enters his/her database credentials for remote storage.
-A remote database is a critical feature for all use cases.
+A remote database is a critical feature for all considered use cases.
 Lastly, the measurement interval time is set either by entering a number directly via keyboard or, as it is more often the case, by setting the time via the touch screen using the *+* and *-* buttons.
 A final press on start proceeds to take data from the specified sensors after the interval time has passed and saves it to the cloud.

 ![png](docs/images/App3.png)